mitchcapper/WIN64LinuxBuild/README.md

 - This is a set of patches, mostly for [gnulib](repo_notes/gnulib_README.md), to increase compatibility with windows systems.
 - A common bash script helper (helpers*.sh) and short template file for easily compiling gnulib and non-gnulib linux apps.
 The focus is on moving as much duplicate code to the helper includes rather than in each build script.
 This includes several debug/trace tools and make/cmake/nmake wrappers.
 - A bash script that uses the above helper lib to compile a variety of common *nix tools for details on changes for each use the link in the list above.
 - A tool to generate a basic Visual Studio debug project to debug the target, if you can't run the binary in the debugger you can add `launchdebugger()` to the code run from the CLI and will get the normal JIT prompt.
-Note due to how the debugger launch works it may better to do a bit earlier than needed (or in the main launch).
+Due to how the debugger launch works it may better to do a bit earlier than needed (or in the main launch).
 If the code you want to debug into is part of a library then you need to remove that code from the library (and add to your MSVC project) or build that library in MSVC.
 The VS project comes with `wlb_debug.h` and `wlb_debug.c` that includes a basic console/file logger.
 - Easy build flags to compile debug versions of all the libraries and the project itself with MSVC edit and continue support (without needing them all in a VS project)
 - Minimal changes to each target to make it work, to reduce maintenance requirements as the code changes.
 For some of these projects we throw additional gnulib modules at it that seem to fix the problems, there may be easier ways but this does result in minimal changes to the native code base.
 - Build entire projects in Windows native debug mode for full VS debugging and symbols
 - Logging of build process to create a batch file (.bat) to be able to build most projects without any subsystem at all
 - Github actions produces **Windows binaries** for download.
 You can find these under the workflow links in the list above, click on a successful one and then the downloads can be found under Artifacts on that page.
-Note: you must be signed into github to see the artifacts produced.
+You must be signed into github to see the artifacts produced.

 # Warnings

 DO NOT STAGE CHANGES in build folder.
-NOTE: During the step in which we apply our patch we assumed any staged work is ours and discard it to a backup file.
+During the step in which we apply our patch we assumed any staged work is ours and discard it to a backup file.
 Technically after we have run our_patch we won't mess with staged items again.
 Similarly if there is gnulib used we use the same stage behavior when we go to patch it.

 This code and the scripts were quickly written without much testing, and often involving poor quality hacks.
 Things like disabling testing, help generation, direct manipulation of autogenerated files post generation rather than fixing the generators.
 Often I use _WIN32 gating for changes, this might break cygwin platforms or using gcc/g++ in Windows.
 Again these code changes are low quality, if upstream projects want to consider including them may be able to clean up those code blocks.